-- 4. Understand thinking in the field of economics, as described by Barro, regarding the main determinants of economic growth.
+- 1. Understand thinking in the field of economics, as described by Barro, regarding the main determinants of economic growth.
 What contributes to growth?
-What detracts from it? - 5.
-Be familiar with some of the critiques of Barro's model in terms of whether economic growth contributes to poverty reduction. - 6.
+What detracts from it? - 2.
+Be familiar with some of the critiques of Barro's model in terms of whether economic growth contributes to poverty reduction. - 3.
 Under what circumstances can economic growth contribute to poverty reduction?
-What types of policies might be needed to ensure that economic growth reduces poverty (is pro-poor) (DFID article)? - 7.
-Understand if economic growth necessarily leads to reductions in inequality in a society/economy (lecture).
+What types of policies might be needed to ensure that economic growth reduces poverty (is pro-poor) (DFID article)? - 4.
+Understand if economic growth necessarily leads to reductions in inequality in a society/economy (lecture). - 5.
+How can extreme poverty be reduced, especially in the least developed countries according to Ana Revenga? - 6.
+What role do rich countries have to play in this? - 7.
+Understand the definition of economic growth and inequality (Gini Coefficient lecture)

 - Choose 1 SDG of interest to you.
 Why is it important?
 What are some of the targets for reaching that SDG (give 2 examples of targets for each) and what is an example of an indicator under each target?
 Go to SDG Tracker to research this.
 Examine at least one country (through the SDG Tracker and/or your own Internet research).
 How has this country done on making progress toward your chosen SDG?
-You will share about the SDG you chose in class. - Post on Yellow Dig In a blog post of up to 250 words, reflect upon and comment on the readings.
+You will share about the SDG you chose in class. - Post on Yellow Dig In a blog post of at least 250 words, reflect upon and comment on the readings.
 Explore the concepts presented.
 Thoughtfully integrate concepts and your reflections from each of the readings into your response.
 Feel free also to draw upon your own personal life experience as you reflect on the readings, as we all can learn from each other in this regard.
-Posts are due by midnight on Monday before our Wednesday class.
+Posts are due by midnight on Tuesday before our Thursday class.
 On the Tuesday prior to class, comment on at least two of your classmate's YellowDig blogs.
 Yellow Dig can be found on Blackboard at the top of the Learning Modules section.

-Sept 14 New Business Models & New Measures of Wellbeing and Development (Week 3)
+Sept 14 New Measures of Wellbeing and Development & New Business Models (Week 3)